grahampugh/erase-install/README.md

 1. Check if an installer is already present in the working directory of this script from a previous run.
 2. If not, check if an existing macOS installer is present in the `/Applications` folder.
 If present, checks that it isn't older than the current installed version.
-3. If no valid installer is found, a forked version of `installinstallmacos.py` is downloaded.
+3. If no valid installer is found, a forked version of `installinstallmacos.py` is downloaded (if not previously downloaded or installed in the working directory).
 This is used to download the current macOS installer that is valid for this device (determined by Board ID and Model Identifier).
 The installer is compressed and placed in a `.dmg` in the working directory.

 For more information on the forked version of `installinstallmacos.py`, see [grahampugh/macadmin-scripts](https://github.com/grahampugh/macadmin-scripts)